 THAT’S WHAT EBEC IS ALL ABOUT

-EBEC is the result of combining scientific knowledge about the mind, instincts, and natural behavior of horses with classical and effective theories of learning.
-The method was developed by Andrea Kutsch and registered as a protected term on July 6, 2012.
+Through the meaningful combination of scientific knowledge about the brain, instincts, and the natural behavior of the horse mixed with the classic and operant learning theories, EBEC has emerged.
+EBEC was developed by Andrea Kutsch and entered on 07.06.2012 as a protected term.

-EBEC teaches how to assume an objective, self-reflective attitude in order to create a positive learning environment for horse and human.
-The adrenaline levels of both human and horse are kept low during EBEC training to allow for sustainable learning.
+EBEC trains an objective, self-reflective attitude in order to create a positive learning atmosphere for horses and humans.
+During EBEC training, adrenaline levels in horses and humans are kept low to enable sustainable learning.

 The foundation of EBEC is the pyramid shown in Figure 1, which is explained below.

 In order to reach a common level with the horse, the basic requirements of the horse and a human are taken as “basic needs”.
 The Interspecific communication establishes the common language in a lively process, creating a mutual understanding that aims to build a bond based on trust.
 Using classical learning theories, consequences for horses and humans are predictable and the horse can develop intrinsic motivation.
 Consequently, a clear goal adopted to the skills and abilities of horse and human relationship can be used in training to reach the full potential in order to achieve the best possible result.

 EBEC demands from the trainer not only a horse-centered expertise, but also the knowledge about the application and current results of scientific research.

 The observation of natural behaviors (instinctive behavior), information is used logically and purposefully and used according to classical learning theories.
 As a result, well-founded learning outcomes can be achieved.
 For this purpose, training plans are created that are tailored to the level of knowledge and the physical constitution of the human as well as the learning behavior and the level of development of the horse.